fayewong666999/FICGen/README.md

 <img src="assets/corefigure.jpg" width="800">

 ## News
+- **2026-1-30**: 🔥🔥🔥 The pre-trained weights on the Remote Sensing DIOR-H dataset and the alignment evaluation weights for Faster R-CNN (R50) have been released.
 - **2025-11-25**: 🔥🔥🔥 Training and inference code have been released.
 Recommanded Hardware: at least 1x NVIDIA GeForce RTX 3090, GPUs Memory: ~24GB GPU memory.

 <a id="Gallery"></a>